How to write an SAT essay:

 image by Gratisography

 Essay types are many, and students have to know them all, as well as understand the difference between them.
 What to do if a professor assigns a persuasive essay to you?

-Content marketing is swiftly becoming a mainstay of education in the digital age, encouraging more and more people to learn article writing inside out.
+Content marketing is a mainstay of education in the digital age, encouraging more and more people to learn article writing inside out.

 “But what’s in there for me, a college student?” you may ask.

-One of the most popular types of content marketing is educational writing.
-This can take the form of blogs, articles, social media posts, or infographics.
-And given that students deal with tons of research, essays, and other types of creative writing in college, your skills are more than enough to join the team of educational content creators.
+Article writing for marketing can take the form of blog posts, reviews, press releases, narratives, social media posts, or infographics.
+And given that students deal with tons of research, essays, and other types of creative writing in college, your skills are more than enough to join the team of content creators.

 A thesis statement is a sentence or two in the middle or the end of your essay introduction.
 It explains and summarizes a central claim you’ll discuss and prove in the essay body.